stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 02 (P1L2) - Text Browser Exercise (Analysis).md

 ## Operations

-Operations comprise those actions that the user can undertake to interact with the TextBrowser
+Operations comprise those actions that the user can undertake to interact with the TextBrowser.

 ## Relationships